Ardon History, Family Crest & Coats of Arms

 Early Notables of the Ardon family (pre 1700)

 More information is included under the topic Early Ardon Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Ardon family to the New World and Oceana
+Migration of the Ardon family

 Faced with the chaos present in England at that time, many English families looked towards the open frontiers of the New World with its opportunities to escape oppression and starvation.
 People migrated to North America, as well as Australia and Ireland in droves, paying exorbitant rates for passages in cramped, unsafe ships.
 Many of the settlers did not make the long passage alive, but those who did see the shores of North America were welcomed with great opportunity.
 Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
 Some of the first immigrants to cross the Atlantic and come to North America carried the name Ardon, or a variant listed above: Isac Artus, who sailed to America in 1709.

 Contemporary Notables of the name Ardon (post 1700)

 - Rick Ardon (b.
 1959), Australian news presenter on Seven News in Perth, Western Australia

 - Mordecai Ardon (1896-1992), born Max Bronstein, an Israeli painter

 - Leslie Ardon (b.
 1979), French basketball player